ecosia/ios-browser/README.md

 ⚠️ Important: In case you have dependencies issues with SPM, please try the following:
 - Xcode -> File -> Packages -> Reset Package Caches
+- This will also require you to have a working github integration set up in xcode (see Settings > Accounts > Source Control Accounts)

 Building User Scripts
 -----------------